Buddy Fogelson

-World War II service
+Biography

 During World War II, Fogelson served with the United States Army.
 Rising to the rank of colonel, he served on General Eisenhower's staff and was the chief of oil procurement for the Allied Forces.
 Immediately following the surrender of Germany in May 1945, Fogelson was part of the United States Military Mission in Moscow.
 Discharged from the Army, Fogelson returned to business in Texas.

 On 17 April 1947 he co-founded the Pan American Sulphur Company to develop and operate a major sulfur mine in Jaltipan, Veracruz, Mexico.

 On a visit to Hollywood in 1948, Fogelson was introduced by his friend Peter Lawford to actress Greer Garson, and the two married a year later.
 Their marriage lasted almost 40 years until his death.
 Buddy Fogelson supported Garson's theatrical interest and formed Santa Fe Productions, Inc. that backed several Broadway plays.
 He is personally listed as the theatrical producer of The Golden Age (1963) and The Passion of Josef D. (1964).

 The couple maintained homes in Dallas and Los Angeles and spent a great deal of time at their Spanish-style hacienda on the Forked Lightning Ranch.
 An owner/breeder of Thoroughbred racehorses, in 1971, Fogelson purchased Ack Ack from the estate of Harry F. Guggenheim.
 The horse earned the 1971 Eclipse Award for Outstanding Older Male Horse, as well as the most prestigious United States Horse of the Year award.
 His nephew and adopted son, Gayle David Fogelson, is today involved in breeding and racing Thoroughbreds.